sb2nov/mac-setup/Docker/README.md

 ### Install

-Use can use cask to install Docker Tooolbox which is a collection of useful docker tools such as compose, machine and Kitematic.
+Use can use cask to install Docker Toolbox which is a collection of useful docker tools such as compose, machine and Kitematic.

     $ brew cask install dockertoolbox